Cozy Peach Kitchen

 • Easy to double and freeze: Cooked chickpeas freeze well.
 Double or triple the batch and freeze chickpeas for up to 3 months!

-• Easier than cooking chickpeas on the stove top because the Instant Pot does the work for you
+• This method is easier than cooking chickpeas on the stovetop because the Instant Pot doesn't require any stirring or hands-on time.

 I have been cooking chickpeas with this method for at least 4 years at this point.
 I still buy canned chickpeas on occasion for convenience, but they truly taste a lot better when cooked in the Instant Pot.